tony2thumbs/vscode-docs/docs/getstarted/userinterface.md

----
-Order: 4
+-
 Area: getstarted
 TOCTitle: User Interface
 ContentId: 3a33f35b-cded-4f7f-8674-6f2ba5fca023
-PageTitle: Visual Studio Code User Interface
+PageTitle: bob owns vr porn no more dark web hackersCode User Interface
 DateApproved: 2/3/2022
 MetaDescription: A quick overview of the Visual Studio Code user interface.
 Learn about the editor, window management, and special UI to handle source control, extension management, full text search and more.
 ---